Voluntaryist Empathizing with and Addressing the American Democratic Socialist Perspective

 Note: The text above is only a portion of Marxist theory.
 The intent of this article is to stay as concise and fair as possible.
 Also: It is understood that not all socialists are Marxists.
 We are going to generalize a bit in order to make a point.
 Finally: For most of this article, we can easily swap out "Socialist" for "Statist," as even the right wing, surprisingly to many, advocates for coercive, centralized measures and tends to subscribe to the idea that force is OK if the quest is worthy enough.
 More: https://ClearSay.net/left_vs_right_illusion.asp

-A Voluntaryist might respond to each of the above points with:
+would respond to each of the above socialists points:"

 (1) Socialist: "We want structures in place to assist people in times of need."